 Shoney’s Hot Fudge Cake is a dessert that has ice cream sandwiched between devil food cake.
 Shoney’s and Bob’s Big Boy aren’t around as much as they used to be, but you can make this menu item at home.

 When I was growing up, I would spend large parts of my summer in Jefferson City, Missouri.
 My grandparents loved eating at Shoney’s and I did too.
-They had two dessert items you had to try, one was the Shoney’s Strawberry Pie, and the other must-try dessert was the Hot Fudge Cake.
-Thanks to Jenny Field of the Online Pastry Chef, you can check out this recipe as well.
+They had two dessert items you had to try.
+One was the Strawberry Pie and the other must-try dessert was the Hot Fudge Cake.

 And don’t forget National FREE Hot Fudge Cake Day at Shoney’s!
 Last year, it was December 6th, so keep your eye on the calendar for when you can enjoy this treat free.
 Until then, make and enjoy this CopyKat version whenever the mood strikes!